sanjayankur31/ankursinha.in/content/the-406-error-conundrum.rst

 :date: 2013-08-30 13:34
 :author: ankur
 :category: Tech
-:tags: Fedora, httplib2, mod_security, Planet, python, venus, wordpress
+:tags: Fedora
-:tags: Fedora, httplib2, mod_security, Planet, python, venus, wordpress
+:tags: Fedora
-:tags: Fedora, httplib2, mod_security, Planet, python, venus, wordpress
+:tags: Fedora
-:tags: Fedora, httplib2, mod_security, Planet, python, venus, wordpress
+:tags: Fedora
 :slug: the-406-error-conundrum

 Some of you may have noticed that my blog wasn't coming up on the planet